 Dynamical Neuroscience is an interdisciplinary field focused on studying how the nervous system generates perception, behavior, and cognition.
 It is a computational approach that goes beyond traditional structure/function correlations.

 Traditional disciplines that include dynamical neuroscience subject matter are particularly strong at UCSB, including the top ten-ranked Physics and Computer Science Departments.
+Our PhD students use tools of computational, circuit, systems, cognitive, and behavioral neuroscience to uncover the fundamental principles of brain function.

 Before enrollment, Dynamical Neuroscience students choose a faculty advisor to conduct research.
 Graduate Students will traditionally work in the home department of their advisor, Computer Science; Electrical and Computer Engineering; Geography; Mechanical Engineering; Molecular, Cellular, and Developmental Biology; Psychological & Brain Sciences; and Physics.